Skip to content

 Well nushell isn’t POSIX compliant, and neither does it want to be.
 Therefore running nu as a login shell might not be the absolute best experience you’ll ever have.

-Instead, we populate the .bashrc with some scripting that will let nu take over any interactive shell, while scripts, etc. that expect a POSIX compliant shell can have their way.
+Instead, I include a code snippet in my dotfile’s ~/.bash_profile that will let nu take over any interactive shell, while scripts, etc. that expect a POSIX compliant shell can have their way.

 if [[ $- == *i* && $(ps --no-header --pid $PPID --format comm) != "nu" && -z ${BASH_EXECUTION_STRING} ]] then